flutter/website/src/docs/deployment/ios.md

 ## Create a build archive

-In this step, you'll create a build archive and upload your build to App Store Connect.
+This step covers creating a build archive and uploading your build to App Store Connect.

 During development, you've been building, debugging, and testing with *debug* builds.
-When you're ready to ship your app to users on the App Store or TestFlight, you'll need to prepare a *release* build.
+When you're ready to ship your app to users on the App Store or TestFlight, you need to prepare a *release* build.

 On the command line, follow these steps in your application directory: